Anxiety And AI: Why Does Artificial Intelligence Evoke Anxiety?

 Job anxiety related to AI may not only relate to position security but also stem from the pressure to continuously upskill and adapt to new technologies.
 As you navigate this transition, prioritizing mental well-being can also be essential.
 Whether you are a graphic designer, associate professor, or investment analyst, taking care of your mental health can be your No. 1 priority while exploring the new AI-driven landscape.

 During this transition, employers can support their employees by providing learning opportunities, fostering a culture of adaptability, and providing mental health support.
-Individuals, on their part, can seek support if they’re overwhelmed, maintain a work-life balance, and engage in regular self-care.
+Individuals, on their part, can seek support if they’re overwhelmed, maintain a work-life balance, spend time in nature, and engage in regular self-care.

 If you’re struggling to cope with the rapidly changing landscape, it may be helpful to talk to a therapist.
 However, barriers to in-person therapy may lead to some people not seeking support.
 In these cases, online therapy through a platform like BetterHelp may be beneficial.